Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Data

 \subsubsection{VUDS}

 The VIMOS Ultra-Deep Survey (VUDS; \citealt{lefevre_2015_vuds},\citealt{tasca2016}) was another spectroscopic optical survey carried out with VLT-VIMOS, which covered $\sim$10,000 $2<z<6$ galaxies across multiple fields including 0.8 deg$^2$ in COSMOS.
-While using the LR-BLUE grism as zCOSMOS-Deep (and hence the same spectral resolution, $R\sim 200$), VUDS additionally observed with the LR-RED grism to go up to $\lambda = 9350\,\angstrom$ --- which is of little consequence to $z<3$ LBGs.
-The most significant difference with zCOSMOS-Deep is that VUDS galaxies were observed for a longer integration time of 14hrs, leading to better S/N that enable secure redshifts on fainter galaxies that also generally have lower stellar masses.
+While using the LR-BLUE grism as zCOSMOS-deep (and hence the same spectral resolution, $R\sim 200$), VUDS additionally observed with the LR-RED grism to go up to $\lambda = 9350\,\angstrom$ --- which is of little consequence to $z<3$ LBGs.
+The most significant difference with zCOSMOS-deep is that VUDS galaxies were observed for a longer integration time of 14hrs, leading to better S/N that enable secure redshifts on fainter galaxies that also generally have lower stellar masses.
 In addition, the VUDS targets was selected with photometric redshifts rather than color-color selection, which allowed greater selection efficiency at the cost of having a radial selection function that is harder to characterize.
+We select galaxies with a redshift reliability flag of 2-9, indicating a $>75\%$ chance to be correct.
 Our cross-correlation analysis includes 469 galaxies from VUDS.